Suva Reka: Kosovo War and aftermath

 During the Kosovo War (1998–99), the Kosovo Liberation Army (KLA) operated in the region and it was reported that it had killed and wounded several Serbian policemen and civilians.
 Among KLA attacks against police officers recorded in 1998 in the municipality were: on 16 August in Bllacë (one badly wounded), on 23 August in Duhël (three badly, four lightly wounded) and in Reshtan (one badly wounded), on 25 August in Duhël (one badly wounded), on 28 September in Budakovë (three badly wounded) and in Vraniq (one lightly wounded).
 KLA shot at an OSCE vehicle driving behind a FR Yugoslav military convoy between Suva Reka and Shtime on 5 November 1998.
 On 8 January 1999, KLA members ambushed a MUP convoy near Suva Reka, killing three Serbian policemen.
 In 10–16 January 1999, FR Yugoslav forces conducted counter-insurgency operations in Suva Reka.

 The UNHCR estimated on 18 March 1999 that the Suva Reka municipality had 6,100 displaced and 5,600 returnees.
 On 25 March, the town was surrounded by the Yugoslav army and police, and 48 Albanians were massacred.
 46 of the victims were members of the Berisha family, 14 of whom were under 15 years old.
 There were reports that Serb forces extorted Albanians in Belanica on 27 March.
 In April and May 1999, Serb paramilitary repeatedly attacked the villages in the municipality, forcing the population to leave and gather in KLA territory.
 Human Rights Watch also reported the killing of 11 Albanian men in one village, 24 killed in Trnje, and 12 killed in the village of Belanica.
 According to the Suva Reka office of the Council for the Defense of Human Rights and Freedoms, 430 people were killed in the Suva Reka municipality during the NATO bombing campaign (24 March-11 June).
 On 11–12 June 1999, a Serb family of four was kidnapped in Dvorane and never located.
-On 12 June 1999, KLA attacked Mušutište and kidnapped eighteen Serb civilians.
+On 12 June 1999, KLA attacked Mushtisht and kidnapped eighteen Serb civilians.

 After the war, Serbian heritage was destroyed all over Kosovo.
 The churches (including cemeteries) of Virgin Hodegetria, St. George, Holy Trinity, St. Nicholas and others were completely destroyed in 1999 after the arrival of KFOR and the end of the war.

 NATO set up a military base in the municipality, Camp Casablanca.